jurtasun/rcds_intro_nextflow/chapter4/README.md

 [c1/097679] Submitted process > say_hello (2)
 ```

 That's much better; at least for a simple workflow.
 For a complex workflow, or a large number of inputs, having the full list output to the terminal might get overwhelming, so you might not choose to use -ansi-log false in those cases.
-The way the status is reported is a bit different between the two logging modes.
-In the condensed mode, Nextflow reports whether calls were completed successfully or not.
-In this expanded mode, it only reports that they were submitted.

 That being said, we have another problem.
 If you look in the results directory, there is only one file: `output.txt`.
 We should be expecting a separate file per input greeting, so why do we get a single file?
 All three calls produced a file called `output.txt`.